openservicemesh/osm-docs/content/docs/guides/observability/metrics.md

 ---
 title: "Metrics"
-description: "Metrics"
+description: "Proxy and control plane Prometheus metrics"
 type: docs
 weight: 1
 ---

 # Metrics
+Open Service Mesh (OSM) generates detailed metrics related to all traffic within the mesh and the OSM control plane.
+These metrics provide insights into the behavior of applications in the mesh and the mesh itself helping users to troubleshoot, maintain and analyze their applications.

 ## Metrics Overview

-Open Service Mesh (OSM) generates detailed metrics related to all traffic within the mesh.
-These metrics provide insights into the behavior of applications in the mesh helping users to troubleshoot, maintain and analyze their applications.

-As of today OSM collects metrics directly from the sidecar proxies (Envoy).
 OSM provides rich metrics for incoming and outgoing traffic for all services in the mesh.
 With these metrics the user can get information about the overall volume of traffic, errors within traffic and the response time for requests.
+OSM collects the metrics directly from the sidecar proxies (Envoy).

+Additionally, OSM generates metrics for the control plane components.
+These metrics can be used to monitor the behavior and health of the service mesh.

 OSM uses [Prometheus][1] to gather and store consistent traffic metrics and statistics for all applications running in the mesh.
 Prometheus is an open-source monitoring and alerting toolkit which is commonly used on (but not limited to) Kubernetes and Service Mesh environments.

 Each application that is part of the mesh runs in a Pod which contains an Envoy sidecar that exposes metrics (proxy metrics) in the Prometheus format.
 Furthermore, every Pod that is a part of the mesh has Prometheus annotations, which makes it possible for the Prometheus server to scrape the application dynamically.
-This mechanism automatically enables scraping of metrics whenever a new namespace/pod/service is added to the mesh.
+This mechanism automatically enables scraping of metrics whenever a pod is added to the mesh.

 OSM metrics can be viewed with [Grafana][8] which is an open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics.